Friday & Saturday May 27 – 28, 2022

 We would like to cordially invite you to our 20th Annual Carolina Martial Arts Open!!

-Staying true to my character, this year’s event promises to build on the reputation we established in 2004 as a well-run, super-organized event worthy of your attendance!
+Staying true to my character, this year’s event promises to build on the reputation we established 20 years ago as a well-run, super-organized event worthy of your attendance!
 We have put many hours into producing what will be an exceptional event for everyone from the 4-year-old Beginner to the Master Blackbelt!

 This year we are hosting the Carolina Martial Arts Open at the Hilton DoubleTree Hotel & Conference Center.
 What a beautiful blessing to have an entire weekend of martial arts competition, friendship, and memories – under one roof!
 All rings will be covered by matted surfaces.

 We hope that you will choose to compete at this year’s Carolina Martial Arts Open and help us celebrate life!!

 Grandmaster Jerry Piddington